Installation Guide

 The installer detects existing .git directories and skips cloning, builds in place, and restores file ownership after builds.

-Installation Process Explained
+Understanding the Installation Process

 Phase 1: Framework Initialization